 Osteoarthritis: Injections and SurgeryInjections or surgery may help if you have pain or movement problems that severely limit your activities.
-Your doctor can tell you more about these treatment options and their risks and complications.
+Your healthcare provider can tell you more about these treatment choices and their risks and complications.

-Options for surgery include:
+Choices for surgery include:

 - Arthroscopy.
 The surgeon looks at and works inside the joint using special instruments put through very small incisions.
 The cartilage is smoothed.
 Any pieces of cartilage that have broken off are removed.